temmy222/TOUGHREACT-pre-and-post-processing/README.md

 # Where's the user guide?

 No specific user guide has been provided.
-All classes are properly annotated.
-The code is intended for users conversant with PYTHON and PYTOUGH and therefore any collaborations to improve it further are welcome
+All classes and methods are properly annotated.
+The code is intended for users conversant with PYTHON and PYTOUGH and therefore any collaborations to improve it further is welcome